-6.2 Work Breakdown Structure
+5.1 Work Breakdown Structure

 The LQCD computing program is categorized as an OMB Exhibit 53 mixed life-cycle investment.
 Program work is organized into a Work Breakdown Structure (WBS) for purposes of planning, managing and reporting activities.
 Work elements are defined to be consistent with discrete increments of work and the planned method of control.
-The LQCD program plan has three major WBS Level 2 components based on the work performed at each participating laboratory (BNL & FNAL).
+The LQCD program plan has two major WBS Level 2 components based on the work performed at each participating laboratory (BNL & FNAL).
 Under the Level 2 components are the following Level 3 components:

-Steady-State Operations: Includes all activities associated with the steady state operation of the LQCD computing facilities at the two host laboratories.
-The budget associated with Operations supports Site Manager and Site Architect activities as defined above, along with a modest level of travel support.
+Steady-State Operations: Includes all activities associated with the procurement, allocation, use, and monitoring of computing resources from the two host laboratories.
+The budget associated with Operations It supports the procurement of computing cycles and storage capacity provided by the host laboratories.
+It also supports Site Manager and Site Architect activities as defined above, along with a modest level of travel support.